 In 2010, the U.S. Department of the Treasury created the Hardest Hit Fund to provide targeted aid to homeowners in those states most affected by the housing market crash.
-As part of this program, Michigan received over $498 million to provide assistance to homeowners who are struggling to make their mortgage payments.
-Read on to learn about the different types of help available through Michigan’s Hardest Hit Fund program, called Step Forward Michigan, and find out if you may be eligible for assistance.
-(To learn more about the Hardest Hit Fund and the various state programs funded by it, visit our Hardest Hit Fund topic page.)
+As part of this program, Michigan received over $498 million to provide assistance to struggling homeowners.
+While some other states' Hardest Hit Fund programs have stopped accepting applicants due to running out of funding, as of March 2019, assistance is still available in Michigan.

 To be eligible for Step Forward Michigan assistance, you must meet all of the below criteria.

 Additionally, your existing mortgage and the property securing the mortgage must meet the below criteria, among other things.

 Mobile or manufactured homes are eligible if on a foundation, permanently affixed and taxed as real estate.
 Mobile homes located in a mobile/manufactured home park are not eligible.
 (Learn about what happens if you are struggling to pay your mobile home loan.)

 The eligibility requirements for Hardest Hit programs change frequently.
 For the latest information on whether you're eligible, go to www.StepForwardMichigan.org.

 You can find out if you're eligible for assistance from the program by going to www.StepForwardMichigan.org, and click on "Do I qualify?"
 To apply for assistance, hit the “Apply Now” button after finding out whether you qualify.